Fimeo/ETNA-Notification/README.md

 The workflow is :
 - The new ETNA student wants to receive their notifications on discord
-- First step is to register his etna account of a web page https://github.com/Fimeo/ETNA-Notification-Front and make the register step.
+- First step is to register his etna account of a web page https://github.com/Fimeo/ETNA-Notification-Front and make the register step or using the api [Swagger](https://github.com/Fimeo/ETNA-Notification/blob/main/api/swagger.json)
   - Invitation link is created to join the notification server
   - The account is created in the application
   - The ETNA student join the server by the invitation link and use the `/connect` slash command